QuentinFuxa/postgres-chat/README.md

 ## Using custom system prompt, saving and loading

-When the RAGHandler is first initialized, it attempts to generate a system prompt based on your table’s columns and a sample of rows.
+When the PostgresChat is first initialized, it attempts to generate a system prompt based on your table’s columns and a sample of rows.
 You can also provide a custom system string using system_prompt :

 ```
-handler = RAGHandler(
+handler = PostgresChat(
     ...
 	system_prompt = ""your system prompt"""